perchnet/interception-vimproved/README.md

-# Interception plugin for vimproved input
+# (fork of) Interception plugin for vimproved input

 ~My hideous~ Humble, performant key remapping C++ code that should work on Linux for any input device that emits keys.